The keto diet is all the rage among adults. You probably even know someone who successfully lost a lot of weight by “going keto.”

 Pediatricians teach families and kids to stick to the five-a-day rule (two fruits, three veggies).
 Keto eliminates this healthy habit because it cuts out all fruit as well as the fiber found in high-carb vegetables.

-Choosing strict keto for kids can be a lose-lose situation for everyone involved.
+Choosing strict keto for kids can be a lose-lose situation for everyone involved therefore you should not put kids on keto.

 Most kids can benefit from reducing their carbs because like adults, most eat more carbs than they need.